 The underwriters will also oftentimes consider the amount of any other life insurance that is already in force – regardless of whether it is an individual or a group policy.
 This is because having too much life insurance coverage is oftentimes considered a negative.

-In addition, it is likely that you will be required to undergo a medical examination as a part of your life insurance policy application.
+In addition, it is likely that you will be required to undergo a medical examination as a part of your life insurance policy application, unless you choose to purchase a life insurance policy with no medical exam required, which will come at a higher premium rate.
 This generally entails a medical professional coming to your home and taking a blood and urine sample.
 These samples are reviewed for certain types of other health conditions that could also make you a risk to the insurance company.

 After the underwriters have reviewed all of your information, they will be better able to make a determination as to whether you are insurable for coverage.
 If so, you may qualify in various different rating classifications.